camilogarciabotero/BioVossEncoder.jl/README.md

 end
 ```

-A more efficient version of the previous function is the following: With `codeunits` and `permutedims`:
+A more efficient version of the previous function With `codeunits` and `permutedims`:

 ```julia
 julia> function onehot_codeunits(str::String)